Russia and U.S. air strikes caused mass civilian deaths in Syria: U.N.

 The United States joined the war in 2014, leading an international coalition carrying out air strikes against Islamic State fighters in both Syria and Iraq, who were largely defeated last year.
 Russia joined the conflict in 2015, providing air and ground support for its allies in the Syrian government.

 The U.N. investigators, noting that efforts for the U.N.
-Security Council to refer Syria to the International Criminal Court (ICC) have stalled, due to Russian vetoes, welcomed national jurisdictions taking up more cases.
+Security Council to refer Syria to the International Criminal Court (ICC) have stalled, due to Russian vetoes, welcomed national jurisdictions taking up more cases including against foreign fighters.

 Victims must be helped to obtain justice, which should be a “central component” of any negotiated settlement ending the war, they said.